hmalkawi1/InstagramBot/README.md

 ### IMPORTANT NOTES:
 - Insert username & password on line 93. replace the text INSERT USERNAME HERE & INSERT PASSWORD HERE, with your own passwords AND keep single quotations around the text.

-- Save main.py inside of te project folder.
+- Save main.py inside of the project folder.